Skip to content

 4.3.
 Protection from Reprisals, Retaliation, or Threats

-Pursuant to Humber’s Human Rights Policy, all College community members have the right to express legitimate concerns about incidents of discrimination and harassment that they are experiencing in their education, work, or residence at Humber College without fear of reprisal.
+Pursuant to Humber’s Human Rights & Harassment Policy, all College community members have the right to express legitimate concerns about incidents of discrimination and harassment that they are experiencing in their education, work, or residence at Humber College without fear of reprisal.

 The College will not tolerate any retaliation or reprisal through any means against anyone who discloses or reports an incident of sexual violence or participates in a related investigation.